Small businesses seek changes to Ontario lockdown rules as big box stores remain open

 The CFIB estimated earlier in the year that 160,000 businesses across the country may permanently close due to COVID-19.
 It believes that number could climb all the way to 225,000 if restrictions persist.

-When Ontario Premier Doug Ford introduced the lockdown policy on Friday, he pleaded for people to support small businesses.
+When Ford introduced the lockdown policy on Friday, he pleaded for people to support small businesses.

 “Please shop local," he said.
 "If you are shopping online I know it can be easy to go with Amazon, but please remember you can get the exact same product from local stores."